Can You Get Nerve Damage From a Vaccination?

 Multiple Sclerosis (MS)

 Multiple sclerosis is a chronic disease that attacks the body’s nervous system.
-MS is extremely degenerative and often occurs over a prolonged period of time.
+MS is extremely degenerative and often occurs over a prolonged time.
 The immune systems of MS patients attack the body’s myelin, the nerve fibers’ protective layer.

 In doing so, the immune system creates inflammation and other complications that can impact your brain’s ability to communicate with your body.
 People exhibit a range of symptoms, but the most common signs of MS include weakness, movement issues, and fatigue.